-5.6.1 Role of the relevant partners in the preparation and implementation of Estonia-Latvia Programme 2014-2020 in the JPC.
-The partners have been nominated by the responsible national authority for each Member State.
+5.6.1 Role of the relevant partners in the preparation and implementation of Estonia-Latvia Programme 2014-2020

 In coordinating the programming process, both Member States have been represented during the process by their responsible national authorities.
 These are the Estonian Ministry of Finance (Estonia) and the Ministry of Environmental Protection and Regional Development (Latvia).